The Importance Of Negotiating The Right To Sublease Or Assign Your Commercial Lease (+VIDEO)

-However, in today’s ever-changing economy, businesses often need to upsize or downsize at short notice.
+However, in today’s ever-changing economy/business climate, companies often need to upsize or downsize at short notice.

 As a tenant, where does that leave you when locked into a long-term commercial lease?